aa-zhang/Slime-Time/README.md

 # Slime-Time
 A colourful slime shooter game where slimes explode into smaller slimes when shot.
-Inspired by one of my favourite childhood games known as Bubble Trouble.

 ### Game Mechanics ###
 Move around with arrow keys and shoot with space.